Summer Session at Vermont Law and Graduate School

 Non-Degree Students or Transfer Credit

-If you are interested in taking classes as a non-degree student or to transfer credits to your home institution, fFill out the Summer Session application here.
+If you are interested in taking classes as a non-degree student or to transfer credits to your home institution, fill out the summer application (available in early March).

 Once your application has been submitted and approved, you will receive an email confirming the